dedztbh/KuantumCircuitSim/README.md

 Of course, it says "Quantum Circuit Simulator"!
 See below for all supported gates and operations, including measurement!

 #### N-Qubit System
 You can use any number of qubits you want!
 Just make sure your computer is powerful enough if N is large.
-Time complexity is exponential on classical computers!
+Time/Space complexity is exponential on classical computers!

 #### Generate Circuit Matrix
 The power of Linear Algebra!
 You can save the matrix after the simulation.
 Next time, just load it and one matrix multiplication gets you the result of running the entire circuit!

 #### Parallelism
 CPU0 is not alone!
 Concurrent command processing provides significantly performance boost on multi-core machines, especially for big N and large number of commands!
-(Sequential implementation is better for small input though)
+- Note that concurrent implementation isn't always faster than sequential (with -s flag).
+Sequential is often faster in scenarios such as:
+    - Small N (like <4)
+    - (BLAS version) Using concurrent BLAS library (like OpenBlas)

 #### Acceleration with BLAS
 Now with JBLAS!
 EJML is great for small matrices but for not big ones (matrices have size 2^N x 2^N).
 Thus I added a JBLAS version that uses hardware-optimized BLAS library and can really speed things up!